Skillquality 0.46

 sibyl health

-If unhealthy, the server or FalkorDB is down.
+If unhealthy, the server or local data services are down.
 Do not retry commands blindly.
 Report it and continue without Sibyl for this session.

 Task list shows wrong project's tasks